Novak Djokovic disqualified from US Open after hitting line judge with ball

 Speaking on Amazon Prime, Henman said: “It’s a massive shock.
 There’s no doubt that it’s the right decision.
 It’s amazing for me to talk about this because it happened to me at Wimbledon in 1995.
 It was that moment of frustration, hit the ball away when I wasn’t looking and I hit a ball girl in the ear.”

-Henman added: “I remember going back to the locker room in a state of shock and then going into the press conference.
+His biggest critic among his fellow players has been Nick Kyrgios, who weighed in from Australia.

-“It was probably one of the busiest press conferences I’ve ever been into and the first question was: ‘How do you feel, the first person in 120 years to be disqualified at Wimbledon’.
-I was shocked, I was embarrassed and I was very disappointed.”
+He wrote on Twitter: “Swap me for jokers incident.
+‘Accidentally hitting the ball kid in the throat’ how many years would I be banned for?”

-A consequence of Djokovic’s disqualification is that, for the first time since Marin Cilic won the US Open title in 2014, there will be a new men’s grand slam champion.
+Djokovic’s disqualification means that, for the first time since Marin Cilic won the US Open title in 2014, there will be a new men’s grand slam champion.

 Second seed Dominic Thiem, a three-time losing slam finalist, is now the highest-ranked player remaining.

-Fifth seed Alexander Zverev, who eased into the last eight with a 6-2 6-2 6-1 victory over Alejandro Davidovich Fokina, said he was in shock.
+Fifth seed Alexander Zverev, who eased into the last eight in New York for the first time with a 6-2 6-2 6-1 victory over Alejandro Davidovich Fokina, said he was in shock.

 The German said: “He hit a tennis ball.
 It’s very unfortunate that he hit the line judge, and especially where it hit her.
 There is a rule in place for it.
 I think the supervisors and all of them are just doing their job.
 But very unlucky for Novak.